ucb-rit/savio-training-slurm-conda-spring-2024/slurm.md

 Let's see how to submit a simple job.
 If your job will only use the resources on a single node, you can do the following.

 Here's an example job script that I'll run.
-You'll need to modify the `--account` value and possibly the `--partition` value.

 ```bash
 #!/bin/bash